Yazidism: Yazidi New Year

 The Yazidi New Year (Sersal) is called Çarşema sor ("Red Wednesday") or Çarşema Serê Nîsanê ("Wednesday at the beginning of April").
 It falls in spring, on the first Wednesday of the April and Nîsan months in the Julian and Seleucid calendars, i.e. the first Wednesday on or after 14 April according to the Gregorian calendar.

 Feast of Êzî

 One of the most important Yazidi festivals is Îda Êzî ("Feast of Êzî"), which is celebrated in commemoration of the divine figure Sultan Ezid.
-Which every year takes place on the first Friday on or after the 14th of December.
+Which every year takes place on the first Friday on or after 14 December.
 Before this festival, the Yazidis fast for three days, where nothing is eaten from sunrise to sunset.
-The Îda Êzî festival is celebrated in honor of God and the three days of fasting before are also associated with the ever shorter days before the winter solstice, when the sun is less and less visible.
+The Îda Êzî festival is celebrated in honor of God and the three days of fasting before are also associated with the ever shorter days before the winter solstice, when the Sun is less and less visible.
 With the Îda Êzî festival, the fasting time is ended.
 The festival is often celebrated with music, food, drinks and dance.